ChristineTham/zettelkasten-rag/README.md

 4. **Setup Corpus:**
     If you have an existing corpus in Vertex AI RAG Engine, please set corpus information in your .env file.
 For example: RAG_CORPUS='projects/123/locations/us-central1/ragCorpora/456'.

-    If you don't have a corpus setup yet, please follow "How to upload my file to my RAG corpus" section.
+    If you don't have a corpus setup yet, please follow "How to upload a document to a RAG corpus" section.
 The `create_second_brain.py` script will automatically create a corpus (if needed) and update the `RAG_CORPUS` variable in your `.env` file with the resource name of the created or retrieved corpus.

 #### How to upload a document to a RAG corpus